 Every time some random dude on social media sends you those creepy “wanna frannnship?” messages, it is your fault that you attract such attention.
 If someone on the roads gives you a second glance, your choice of clothes is to blame.

 It is your fault that you were teased by an unknown lecher on the streets.
-Or that the sweet kid from your college fell in love with you.
-Or that the earth quakes, that ice caps are melting.
-Or even that Trump still thinks global warming is a hoax.
+That the sweet kid from your college fell in love with you.
+Or that the earth quakes and that ice caps are melting.

 You’re with the new age patriarch who won’t have you wearing short skirts but within the walls of his own house or let you drink in any public place but with him.
 This sort of victim-shaming and fault-finding points toward a dominating relationship where your own love story becomes your torment.